The Crying Game: Plot

-The British Army attacks the IRA unit, and Fergus manages to escape, believing his companions to have died in the attack.
+The British Army attacks the IRA unit and Fergus escapes, believing his companions to have died in the attack.
 He flees to London, assuming the alias "Jimmy" and finding work as a day labourer.
 A few months later, Fergus finds Dil at a hair salon, where Jody had told him that she worked as a stylist.
-He follows her to a bar, and they flirt using the barman, Col, as an intermediary.
-They develop a relationship, and Fergus gradually falls in love with her.
-As Fergus and Dil are about to become intimate, she undresses, and Fergus sees Dil's male genitalia.
-Fergus, initially repulsed, accidentally hits Dil in the face and leaves her apartment.
+He follows Dil to a bar, and they flirt.
+Fergus and Dil develop a relationship, and Fergus falls in love with Dil.
+As the two are about to become intimate, Dil undresses, and Fergus sees Dil's male genitalia.
+Fergus, initially repulsed, accidentally hits Dil in the face and leaves Dil's apartment.
 After some reflection, he apologizes to Dil in a note, and they reconcile.

 Around the same time, Jude reappears and coerces Fergus into helping with an assassination plot against a British judge, using the threat of harm to Dil to ensure his cooperation.
-To protect Dil, Fergus disguises her in Jody's old cricket uniform.
 The night before the planned assassination, Fergus stays at Dil’s apartment and confesses his role in Jody's death.
 An intoxicated Dil does not appear to fully comprehend his words.

-In the morning, Dil restrains Fergus with stockings, preventing him from participating in the assassination.
-The IRA unit's leader manages to shoot the judge, but is shot and killed by the judge's bodyguards.
-Jude, seeking revenge, enters Dil's flat with a gun.
-Dil manages to overpower Jude and shoots her dead after learning of her involvement in Jody's death.
-Dil then points the gun at Fergus, but spares him, stating that Jody would not want him killed.
-Dil becomes suicidal.
-Fergus, now freed from his restraints, prevents Dil from killing herself and allows her to escape.
-He wipes Dil's fingerprints from the gun and takes the blame for Jude's murder.
-Months later, Dil visits Fergus in prison and asks why he took the fall for her.
-He responds, "As a man once said, it's in my nature," and begins to recount the story of the Scorpion and the Frog.
+In the morning, Dil restrains Fergus, preventing him from participating in the assassination.
+The IRA unit's leader shoots the judge and is shot and killed by the judge's bodyguards.
+Seeking revenge, Jude enters Dil's flat with a gun.
+Dil overpowers Jude and shoots her dead after learning of her involvement in Jody's death.
+After pointing the gun at Fergus, Dil spares him, stating that Jody would not want him killed.
+Dil then becomes suicidal.
+Fergus, freed from his restraints, prevents Dil from committing suicide and allows Dil to escape.
+He wipes Dil's fingerprints from the gun and takes the blame for Jude's death.

+Months later, Dil visits Fergus in prison and asks why he took the fall for the shooting.
+He responds, "As a man once said, it's in my nature".
+He begins to recount the story of the Scorpion and the Frog.